microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/rootDirs.md

 }
 ```

-Letting you generate types ahead of time for the source files, exclude the resulting types folder and imports work naturally based off the source location.
+This technique lets you generate types ahead of time for the non-code source files.
+Imports then work naturally based off the source file's location.
-For example the `./src/index.ts` could import the file `./src/css/main.css` and TypeScript can made be aware of the bundler's behavior for that filetype.
+For example `./src/index.ts` can import the file `./src/css/main.css` and TypeScript will be aware of the bundler's behavior for that filetype via the corresponding generated declaration file.

 ```ts twoslash
 // @filename: main.css.d.ts